Croatia: A Completely Honest Travel Guide

 We try not to highly publicize when we don't like a place because we truly believe that there are so many factors that can affect how much you like a particular city or country.
 But we also believe in honesty, and think that it's okay not to fall in love with every place we visit.

-Our intention is not to discourage anyone from visiting Croatia, but instead to help set expectations.
+Our intention is not to discourage anyone from visiting Croatia, but instead to help set expectations and give you advice so you avoid some of our mistakes.
 We would definitely go back to Croatia; and knowing what we know now, we would most likely enjoy it much more.

 Traveling around Croatia?
 Try riding on FlixBus.
 We rode with FlixBus throughout Eastern Europe and loved how comfortable and cheap they are.